-Description of Key Audit Matters:
+Description of Key Audit Matter

-The key audit matter Revenue recognition (Refer note 29 to the standalone financial statements) Revenue is measured net of any discounts and rebates.
-Recognition and measurement of discounts and rebates accruals at year end, involves judgement and estimates.
+The key audit matter How the matter was addressed in our audit Revenue recognition Our audit procedures included: (Refer note 30 to the standalone financial statements) Assessing the compliance of revenue recognition accounting Revenue is measured net of any discounts and rebates. policies, including those relating to discounts and rebates, with Revenue is measured het of any discounts and repates. reference to Ind AS 115 Revenue from contracts with customers Recognition and measurement of discounts and rebates (applicable accounting standard); accruals, involves judgement and estimates.
 This leads to a risk of revenue being misstated due to inaccurate estimation over discounts and volume rebates.